 - Be Transparent About Changes

-Life and business evolve, and sometimes you may need to adjust your email schedule, introduce new types of content, or change your frequency.
-If any changes are on the horizon, be transparent about them with your audience.
+Life and business evolve, and there may be times when you need to adjust your email schedule, introduce new content types, or change how often you send emails.
+If changes are on the horizon, be transparent with your audience about them.
+Giving subscribers advance notice of any adjustments shows respect for their time and reinforces your commitment to open communication.

 - Encourage Two-Way Communication